Will I have enough to Retire?

 Safety Could Be Your Best Tool

 The stock market is inherently risky.
 There are, of course, ups and downs in the market.
 Therefore, having some of your money in a safe, secure choice, such as a fixed index annuity, could be something to consider.
-Keeping your principal safe from loss is a tool many retirees find appealing.
+Keeping your principal safe from market loss is a tool many retirees find appealing.

 Keeping Your Wealth Protected